dtmddx/LearningDeepLearning/DeepLearning.md

 Remember why we picked relu as an activation function?
 Same thing is true for the Adam optimizer.
 It's just a great default to start with.

 Next, we have our loss metric.
 Loss is a calculation of error.
 A neural network doesn't actually attempt to maximize accuarcy.
 It attempts to minimize loss.
-Again, there are many choices, but some form of categorical crossentropy is a good start for a classificaton task like this.
+Again, there are many choices, but some form of categorical crossentropy is a good start for a classification task like this.

 Now, we fit!
 > model.fit(x_train, y_train, epochs=3)